RKNF404/chromium-hardening-guide/README.md

 2) Preferences
 3) Management Policy / Feature Toggle / Flag

 I intend to add more redundancy in the policies, UI flips, and flags/features.
 Mainly because in some cases not every kind of configuration is available (i.e. on some platforms policies or flags or both may not be an option to enable hardening features).
-I want to account for cases where one is missing
+I want to account for cases where one is missing.
+Because currently, if say a policy does the same thing as a flag, I won't add the flag.
+In future I will add both.

 ## Quick Links